 People play various roles to drive the implementation effort forward, and include: Implementation Team, Front-line Staff, Leadership, Customers/Beneficiaries and Influencers.
 Some of these roles require deep involvement in the effort, others only cursory participation.
 However, when leading an implementation you must recognize, acknowledge and engage with them all to some degree.
 Let’s briefly review each role.

 Although there is an “I” in implementation, it is never a solo affair.
 It is essential to have an Implementation Team tasked with responsibility for the effort.
 The implementation team manages the effort, creating and implementing the components of the implementation.

-The implementation team trains and supports Front-line Staff, which are the people who actually use the innovation or adopt the change you are implementing.
-The implementation team also engages with other stakeholders, such as Customers/Beneficiaries that will benefit from the implementation in some way, and other Influencers, gathering their input and feedback and transforming it into a clear vision, decisions and plans, and in later phases, improvements.
+The implementation team trains and supports End Users, which are the people who actually use the innovation or adopt the change you are implementing.
+The implementation team also engages with other stakeholders, that will benefit from the implementation in some way, or aim to influence it.
+Gathering their input and feedback and transforming it into a clear vision, decisions and plans, and in later phases, improvements.

 Organizational Leaders play a unique role in implementation; they are often solely positioned to clarify the organizational vision for the effort and to reinforce commitment during challenging times.

 PHASES — WHEN

 Effective implementation is a multi-phased, iterative effort, rather than a linear progression from “start” to “finish”.
 Thinking of it as such better enables you to focus on the right things at the right time.
 It also helps you set appropriate expectations for what will happen when and how fast.